top of page

 Research Theme 3: Identify other genes involved in human neurological disease.

 Flies are an ideal system for initial variant assessment given the enrichment of conserved-disease genes is about 80% and these studies have been successful in identifying new human disease genes.
-Combining international networks with efforts at the University of Manitoba and Children's Hospital Research Institute of Manitoba (such as the Canadian Prairie Metabolic Network), we will use multiple strategies in flies to assess variant function and deeper mechanistic understanding of these genes.
+Combining international networks with efforts at the University of Manitoba and Children's Hospital Research Institute of Manitoba (such as Mainstreaming Genomics in Manitoba / Canadian Prairie Metabolic Network), we will use multiple strategies in flies to assess variant function and deeper mechanistic understanding of these genes.
 These strategies include but are not limited to (Fig. 2A):

 1. Humanization, CRISPR-Cas9 GAL4 replacement of the fly gene followed by subsequent expression and assessment of human reference or variant cDNA.